signal-ai/signal-secret-service/README.md

 ```

 If `-` is provided as the `<value>` argument, the value will be read from standard
 input.
-You will also need to provide AWS keys or export your profile through AWS_PROFILE ENV variable.
+You will also need to provide AWS keys or export your profile through `AWS_PROFILE` ENV variable.

 An example command for collecting secrets for multiple services and optionaly overriding one of those secrets from service_2 for a specific entry point:
 ```
 $ chamber exec service_1 service_2 -- <entrypoint.sh> SERVICE_2_SECRET=123456
 ```

-For more specific documentation for writing more complex operations see the chamber [documentation](https://github.com/segmentio/chamber)
+For more specific documentation for writing more complex operations see the chamber [documentation](https://github.com/segmentio/chamber).

 ## Container Configuration

+### Building your container with `init.sh`

-To install the wrapper into your Docker container, please add the following to your Dockerfile:
+To install the `init.sh` wrapper into your Docker container, please add the following to your Dockerfile:
 ```
 ADD https://raw.githubusercontent.com/SignalMedia/signal-secret-service/master/init.sh /
 RUN chmod +x /init.sh && /init.sh
 ```

-The init.sh script will retrieve chamber's linux 64bit binary into / with curl. curl should be available in most Docker images.
+The `init.sh` wrapper installs chamber's linux 64bit binary into / with `curl`. `curl` should be available in most Docker images.
 For Alpine Linux,
-please add curl as a base package with:
+please add `curl` as a package with:

 ```
 RUN apk add curl